 - Download our Moving to Amsterdam Guide (PDF)

-Those moving to Amsterdam must consider its relatively high cost of living on a global scale, as well as compared to other Dutch cities.
-Ranking 30th out of 226 cities in the 2024 Mercer Cost of Living Survey, Amsterdam is undeniably expensive for locals and expats alike.
+If you are moving to Amsterdam, Amsterdam's cost of living is high on a global scale.
+It is also notably higher than other Dutch cities.
+Ranking 30th out of 226 cities in the 2024 Mercer Cost of Living Survey, Amsterdam is undeniably expensive for locals and newcomers alike.

 Although cheaper than cities such as London, UK and Copenhagen, Denmark, Amsterdam’s cost of living is comparable to that of other European capitals such as Vienna, Austria and Paris, France.